25 November 2022

 What is a Trade Show?

-Conferences are another form of industry event and are sometimes associated with a Trade Show , or at least have a smaller exhibition component that attendees can inspect when skipping some conference sessions or during breaks.
+Conferences are another type of industry event.
+They are sometimes run alongside a trade show or include a smaller exhibition area that attendees can explore between sessions or during breaks.

 A trade show is usually held inside a large purpose built exhibition space and consists of hundreds of brightly lit, colorful, and impressive exhibits where an organization's products and services are displayed ("showcased" is the popular term).
 Company representatives are on hand to engage with trade show attendees to provide information and capture contact details.